delvtech/docs-portal/element/yield-tokens/use-cases.md

 If a user would like to take on a position that gives them full exposure to the performance of the variable interest rate at the cost of their asset, they can do so by purchasing Yield Tokens.

-#### Earn Trading Fees on Interest Trading

-Users who are looking to capitalize on the trading fees of these Yield Tokens can purchase or mint these Yield Tokens to provide liquidity for users to enter/exit these positions.

 ## For Traders